oseducation/content-ge/intro-to-programming-js-en/nodes/6/Bug in the First Karel Program.md

-# Bug in a First Karel Program
+# Bug in the First Karel Program

 Let's revisit our First Karel Program.